neha-nayeem/sqlalchemy-challenge/README.md

 * The `Resources` folder contains the `hawaii.sqlite` database file and 2 csv files containing the measurement and station tables.

-* The `images` folder that contains 4 visualizations from the analysis and bonus challenges.
+* The `images` folder contains 4 visualizations from the analysis and bonus challenges.

-* The `app.py` file contains the code for a FLask web app to query the climate database.
+* The `app.py` file contains the code for a Flask web app to query the climate database.

 ## Step 1: Climate Analysis and Exploration